-The Fiscal Year 2014-15 District Budget projects a General Fund beginning balance of \$655.2 million, revenues and other financing sources of \$6.22 billion, total estimated expenditures and other financing uses of \$6.39 billion and an ending balance of \$489.3 million.
-The Fiscal Year 2014-15 District Budget projects that its General Fund ending balance of \$489.3 million will consist of approximately \$65.4 million for the mandatory Reserve for Economic Uncertainty, \$18.5 million of non-spendable funds, \$77.9 million of restricted ending balances, \$303.2 million of assigned ending balances and \$24.3 million of undesignated and unassigned ending balances.
+The Fiscal Year 2014-15 District Final Adopted Budget projects a General Fund beginning balance of \$655.2 million, revenues and other financing sources of \$6.22 billion, total estimated expenditures and other financing uses of \$6.39 billion and an ending balance of \$489.3 million.
+The projected General Fund beginning balance of \$655.2 million for Fiscal Year 2014-15 is approximately \$173.2 million greater than the Fiscal Year 2014-15 beginning balance estimated in the District's Fiscal Year 2013-14 Final Adopted Budget.
+The Fiscal Year 2014-15 District Final Adopted Budget projects that its General Fund ending balance of \$489.3 million will consist of approximately \$65.4 million for the mandatory Reserve for Economic Uncertainty, \$18.5 million of non-spendable funds, \$77.9 million of restricted ending balances, \$303.2 million of assigned ending balances and \$24.3 million of undesignated and unassigned ending balances.